 Participant motivations remained consistent for both respondents that were unaware of Greeley's water conservation programs prior to the survey and for respondents of Hispanic, Latino or Spanish origin compared to other respondents.
-While saving money on water bills was consistently the top response across all income levels, individuals in the lowest income bracket chose supporting community values as the second most common motivator for participation (60%).
+While saving money on water bills was consistently the top response across all income levels, individuals in the lowest income bracket were next most motivated by supporting community values (60%).

 Additionally, Figure 5 shows that 31% of survey respondents reported that they could reduce both indoor and outdoor water use easily.
 A slightly greater percentage (39%) felt it would be easier to reduce the amount of water they now use for outdoor landscaping and gardening.
 Notably, only 24% of respondents felt they could neither reduce their indoor nor outdoor water use easily.
-It's unclear from the results whether respondents felt they couldn't reduce their water use because they had already taken dramatic action to do so, they simply were unmotivated to reduce their use, or if they faced barriers that made it challenging to reduce their use (e.g. cost, expertise, labor, etc.).
+It's unclear from the results whether respondents felt they couldn't reduce their water use because they had already taken dramatic action to do so, they simply were unmotivated to reduce their use, or if they faced barriers that made it challenging to reduce